Beginners’ Buyer Guides

-> This is a popular choice for DJs who want to transfer to CDs and mp3s from vinyl.
+This is also a popular choice for DJs who want to transfer to CDs and mp3s from vinyl.
 Most modern ones will play CDs, CD-Rs and CD-RWs, and file types .wav, .aiff and .mp3.
-More modern ones will also be able to control DJ software, just be sure to check that it’s compatible with whatever software you want to use before you buy it.
+Most modern ones will also be able to control DJ software, just be sure to check that it’s compatible with whatever software you want to use before you buy it.
 Some CD decks and controllers will have pre-made MIDI mapping for certain software.

 - Seamless loops

-- Hot Cues
+- Hot cues

 - Other platter effects